artsiom-sinitski/Offshore-outsourcing-analysis/README.md

 8. [Author](README.md#author)

 # Introduction
 This project aims to create a simple and cost-conscious data warehouse solution for collecting, managing and analyzing the GDELT dataset, so that data analysts can discover, visualize and present their findings with ease.
-More detailed DWS project presentation can be viewed [here](docs/DWS_Presentation.pdf).
+My Insight DWS project presentation can be viewed [here](docs/DWS_Presentation.pdf).

 # Data Sources